ruby-amqp/rubymarchhare.info/articles/extensions.md

   * [Dead Letter Exchanges](http://www.rabbitmq.com/dlx.html)
   * [Validated user_id](http://www.rabbitmq.com/validated-user-id.html)

-This guide briefly describes how to use these extensions with Bunny.
+This guide briefly describes how to use these extensions with Hot Bunnies.

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
 (including images and stylesheets).
-The source is available [on Github](https://github.com/ruby-amqp/rubybunny.info).
+The source is available [on Github](https://github.com/ruby-amqp/hotbunnies.info).

 ## What version of Hot Bunnies does this guide cover??